Phil Anselmo: Pantera

-Pantera released four albums via Metal Magic Records, but did not garner much attention, because the band was not signed with a major record label at the time.
+By 1986, Pantera had released three albums via Metal Magic Records, but did not garner much attention, because the band was not signed with a major record label at the time.
 Seeking a new frontman to continue down a heavier path, the band's original singer Terry Glaze, who was primarily a glam metal vocalist, left the band.
-In 1987, after several meetings, then-19-year old Anselmo was officially added to the Pantera lineup.
+In 1986, after several meetings, then-18-year old Anselmo was officially added to the Pantera lineup.
 Anselmo relocated to Texas to record Pantera's fourth album, Power Metal, which was released in 1988.

 Following the release of Power Metal, the band dropped its glam image and adopted a more casual look.
-In 1989, after being rejected "28 times by every major label on the face of the Earth", Pantera signed to Atco Records, and released their fifth album, Cowboys from Hell in the following year, which paved the way towards the band's stardom and defined a new style of metal known as groove metal.
+In 1989, after being rejected "28 times by every major label on the face of the Earth", Pantera signed to Atco Records, and released their fifth album, Cowboys from Hell, in the following year, which paved the way towards the band's stardom and defined a new style of metal known as groove metal.
 As a tour unfolded to promote the band's latest album, there was documented portions of this tour on their first home video, Cowboys from Hell: The Videos, released in 1991.

 In 1992, Pantera released their sixth studio album, Vulgar Display of Power, which featured an even heavier sound than its predecessor.
 In 1994, they released Far Beyond Driven, which debuted at No. 1 in the United States.

 In late June, Anselmo was charged with assault following an altercation with a security guard when fans were prevented from getting on stage.
 He was released on $5,000 bail the next day.
 The trial was delayed three times.
-In May 1995, he apologized in court, pleaded guilty to attempted assault, and was ordered to undergo 100 hours of community service.
+In May 1995, he apologized in court, plead guilty to attempted assault, and was ordered to undergo 100 hours of community service.

 In 1996, Pantera released their eighth studio album, The Great Southern Trendkill.
-Anselmo recorded the vocal tracks for this album in New Orleans, while the other members recorded in Texas, primarily due to growing tensions between Anselmo and the rest of the band.
+Due to growing tensions between Anselmo and the rest of the band, he recorded the vocal tracks for this album in New Orleans, while the other members recorded in Texas.
 In 1997, Pantera released their first and only official live album titled Official Live: 101 Proof.
 This album contained the two new tracks, "I Can't Hide" and "Where You Come From".
 In 2000, Pantera released their ninth and final studio album, Reinventing the Steel.
 After touring to promote the album, Pantera went on hiatus in 2001.
 In 2003, Pantera released their first compilation album, The Best of Pantera: Far Beyond the Great Southern Cowboys' Vulgar Hits! (alternatively titled Reinventing Hell: The Best of Pantera in Europe).
 The album featured songs from five studio albums with Anselmo, and also included three cover tracks.
 A bonus DVD was also made, containing all of the band's music videos.
 Later that year, Pantera disbanded over communication problems and accusations that Anselmo had neglected the band.